software-mansion/protostar/website/docs/tutorials/04-compiling.md

 ### Cairo-lang version

-Protostar ships with its own [cairo-lang](https://pypi.org/project/cairo-lang/).
+Protostar ships with its own [cairo-lang](https://pypi.org/project/cairo-lang/) and [formatter](../cli-reference.md#format).
 You don't have to [set up the environment](https://www.cairo-lang.org/docs/quickstart.html).
 If you want to check what Cairo version Protostar uses to compile your project, run:

 ```cairo
 $ protostar -v